 Generally speaking, neuromorphic computing refers to the implementation in hardware of circuits emulating, whether closely, or remotely, the behavior of the brain, in particular neurons and synapses.
 We need to distinguish two main trends, and purposes, of neuromorphic computing: (1) emulating the behavior of a subset of the brain, i.e., a number of neurons, (2) achieving brain-like functionality, such as object or speech recognition, i.e., actual applications.
 Until recently, most of the funding and efforts were targeted at approach (1).
 Some of the main programs include DARPA Synapse in the US, and the Human Brain Project in Europe.
-They resulted in architectures by IBM, or the SpiNNaker architecture from University of Manchester, UK, capable of emulating a billion or more spiking neurons.
-The general spirit of such approaches is that such architectures can be used as modeling tools for neuroscientists; from a functionality perspective, there is an expectation (and a bit of a stretch) that aggregating a large number of spiking neurons will lead to brain-like functionality.
-While the scientific value of such machines for neuroscience is a possibility, the approach hasn't demonstrated significant successes in terms of functionality or efficiency.
+They resulted in architectures, such as IBM's TrueNorth processor and the SpiNNaker architecture from University of Manchester, UK, capable of emulating a billion or more spiking neurons.
+The overall goal of these approaches is that such architectures can be used as modeling tools by neuroscientists to emulate brain-like functionality.
+While the scientific value of such machines for neuroscience is a possibility, the approach hasn't as yet demonstrated significant successes in terms application functionality or efficiency.
 A key problem is that spiking neurons-based algorithms for actual tasks (e.g., object recognition) aren't competitive, for now, with machine-learning algorithms based on deep neural networks.